Working Men's Party (Philadelphia): Election of 1830

-Local political clubs were formed throughout Philadelphia following the election of 1829 and in January 1830 these entities joined together and adopted a constitution as the Workingmen's Republican Political Association.
+Local political clubs were formed throughout Philadelphia following the election of 1829 and in January 1830 these entities joined and adopted a constitution as the Workingmen's Republican Political Association.
 This constitution emphasized the educational nature of the organization, dedicating itself to the publication and dissemination of pamphlets explaining the electoral process to workingmen and attempting to generate names and addresses of those not participating in elections and working to remove any financial impediments to their participation which may exist.

 Prior to the fall election of 1830, the question arose among the Working Men's Party over whether the nomination of "tried friends" of the working class would continue or whether a limitation on nominations should be made so that only those "engaged in productive pursuits" would henceforth be able to run under the party's banner.
 The matter does not appear to have been definitively resolved, although a trend towards workingmen only is notable in the surviving evidence.

 The Working Men's Party began to bear the brunt of a conservative ideological attack in 1830, with charges of the group being "anti-religious" being levied against the movement.
 The Jackson Democrats carried the day in the election, although in the Northern Liberties suburb of Philadelphia 8 members of the Working Men's Party were elected as city commissioners.

 This marked the last effective election of the organization.